-(2) The difference between what we report as "Metal Production" and "Metal Sold" is attributable to the difference between the quantities of metals contained in the concentrates we produce versus the portion of those metals actually paid for according to the terms of our sales contracts.
+(2) The difference between what we report as "Metal Production" and "Metal Sold" is attributable to the difference between the quantities of metals contained in the concentrates we produce versus the portion of those metals actually paid according to the terms of our sales contracts.
 Differences can also arise from inventory changes related to shipping schedules, or variances in ore grades and recoveries which impact the amount of metals contained in concentrates produced and sold.

-The paste fill plant continues to provide substantial efficiencies by returning 197,000 tonnes of processing waste to underground workings since it started to operate in 2019.
+The paste fill plant continues to provide substantial efficiencies by returning processing waste to underground workings since it commenced operations in 2019.
 Such waste would have otherwise been placed in the tailings' storage facility.
 The paste fill is an effective method of reducing surface tailings and provides structural ground support that allows for more complete mining of mineral reserves.
 In addition, the plant reduces overall water waste by 17% due to the rheological characteristics required in paste production.